a-gavin/a-gavin.github.io/content/blog/usb-serial.md

 ## Motivation

+**NOTE:** This assumes you have root privileges on the machine you will use and are fine with giving _all users_ access to serial devices on the system.

 If you're using a USB serial device like an FTDI USB UART serial converter on Linux, only root can access the device by default.
 To allow users to use the USB serial device _without being root_, you need to configure a udev rule for the device.